MaryamZahiri/MaryamZahiri/README.md

 🔭 Currently developing softwares on different languages in Gaming Industry

-⚡ Winner hacker in Sick Solution 2023
+⚡ Hackethon winners in Sick Solution 2023

 🎓 Graduated in Mechatronics/Robotics Engineer from University of British Columbia, class of 2020.